Nature Stuff www.mdavid.com.au

 East vs West

-A common mistake people make is to think that, just because an animal or plant comes from Australia, then it belongs in every bit of the country.
-But the term ‘Australia’ is a human concept that has little to do with how the ecology of the continent had become established before humans arrived.
-The continent is a vast place with some very extensive dry areas separating the east and west coasts.
+Likewise, the Australian continent is a vast place with some very extensive dry regions separating the east and west coasts.
 The ecology of each coast had plenty of time to develop differently, and releasing an east-coast bird into the west-coast environment can upset the local balance.
 In his excellent book the new nature, author Tim Low describes how in South Australia, Rainbow Lorikeets are considered as big a pest as starlings because they bred up into big numbers and are eating their way through fruit crops.
 He also tells a story about how Rainbow Lorikeets, perhaps released or escaped from captivity, took over some of the best nesting holes in Perth, on some occasions attacking local birds that were already in the holes, and killing them.

 The fact that they like to make their nests in tree hollows is significant too, because there’s already a shortage of good tree hollows around the cities.
 That’s because big old trees are chopped down or pruned before they drop branches, reducing the chance of a decent hollow forming.
 So all the birds that need hollows for their nests are already finding things tough, and now they’re getting increasing competition for nesting spots from aggressive birds like Rainbow Lorikeets and Indian Mynahs.